otahontas/dev-help/packages/server/README.md

   - Ensure poetry uses python 3.8 by running `poetry env use 3.8.x`

 ## Running
-Run server with `poetry run server`, server starts at port 5000
+Run server with hot reload enabled by launching shell script `./start_server.sh`.
+Server launches on port 8000 by default.